Morgana-S/vinyl-online/README.md

 ## Newsletter Implementation

 As of writing, there is a way to subscribe to the newsletter via the site, but no actual implementation of a newsletter.
 Further implementation could involve actually sending out monthly newsletters with discount codes, concert ticket giveaways, etc.

+## Record Discovery

+At the moment record discovery is very rudimentary, due to the limited number of records on the site.
+With the addition of more records, it would also be possible to add better record discovery, including discovery based on user tastes, past orders, etc.

 # Deployment